Kamit6337/portfolio-nextjs/README.md

 Welcome to the **portfolio** repository!
 You can visit the [live website](https://portfolio-nextjs-eight-rho.vercel.app)
-Below you'll find an overview of the project, installation instructions, usage examples, and more.
+Below you'll find a description, features and screenshot of the project,

 ## Table of Contents